lgaudez/bootstrap/README.md

 # Installation

 Installation is easy as UI Bootstrap has minimal dependencies - only the AngularJS and Twitter Bootstrap's CSS are required.
+Note: Since version 0.13.0, Ui Bootstrap depends on [ng-animate module](https://docs.angularjs.org/api/ngAnimate) for transitions and animations (ie accordion directive, carroussel).
+Include it in your angular if you want enable these features.

 #### Install with Bower
 ```sh